 Mr Kejriwal won the Ramon Magsaysay award for emergent leadership, widely described as Asia's Nobel Prize, for social work and initiatives to fight corruption in 2006.

-When Mr Kejriwal first broke off from his mentor, veteran campaigner Anna Hazare, to formally enter politics last year, many said he would find the going tough without Mr Hazare's support.
+He broke off from his mentor, veteran campaigner Anna Hazare, to formally enter politics in 2012.

-Mr Kejriwal launched his political party on 2 October 2012, the 143rd birthday of Mahatma Gandhi.
-He told supporters they would fight against the culture of "bribe-taking" and pledged to contest the 2014 election.
+While launching his political party on 2 October 2012, he told supporters they would fight against the culture of "bribe-taking".

 Born in 1968 in the town of Hisar in the northern state of Haryana to middle-class parents, Mr Kejriwal graduated from the prestigious Indian Institute of Technology (IIT) in Kharagpur with a degree in mechanical engineering.

-He took voluntary retirement from his job in 2006 and set up an NGO - Public Cause Research Foundation - to work full time to promote transparency in government and to create awareness about the Right to Information movement.
+He took voluntary retirement from his job in 2006 to work full time promoting transparency in government and creating awareness about the Right to Information movement.

-"What led him to quit his job as a senior bureaucrat and become an activist wasn't anger or bitterness; it was the loss of his own faith in government after a decade in its service," it says.
+"What led him to quit his job as a senior bureaucrat and become an activist wasn't anger or bitterness; it was the loss of his own faith in government after a decade in its service," the magazine says.

-During his administration's brief time in office, Mr Kejriwal unveiled a series of headline-grabbing initiatives, including an anti-corruption hotline to help people deal with demands for bribes by government workers.
+During his administration's brief time in office, he unveiled a series of headline-grabbing initiatives, including an anti-corruption hotline to help people deal with demands for bribes by government workers.